marisian/BeruPipe/readme.md

 8. [Contact Info](#8-contact)

 ## 1. About
-This project implements a two-step pipeline for transforming XML files from the BERUFENET-databases
+This project implements a two-step pipeline for transforming XML files from the occupational databases
 1. **XMLProcessor**: Finds raw XML files, parses content and creates a raw DataFrame with correct indexing
 2. **TextTransformer**: Cleans and normalizes and specifically transforms occupation descriptions from occupation DataFrames.